 No credits from other universities or other teacher certification programs may be transferred to the UW Bothell Secondary Teacher Certification M.Ed. program as a substitute for any certification requirements.

-To fulfill master’s degree requirements, a student may petition the Dean of the Graduate School for permission to transfer the equivalent of a maximum of six (6) credits of graduate level coursework taken while a registered graduate student in another recognized graduate school.
+To fulfill master’s degree requirements, a student may petition the Dean of the Graduate School for permission to transfer the equivalent of a maximum of six (6) credits of graduate level coursework taken at another recognized graduate school.
 These credits may not have been used to satisfy requirements for another degree.
 Credit by independent study, through correspondence, distance learning, or advanced credit examinations is not transferable.

 Satisfactory Progress in the Program